A: LifeGuard (LG) is an operating system update program for Zebra Android products that provides multiple value propositions for Zebra customers:

 - StageNow Smart Profiles

-A: Links to LifeGuard security updates can be found on the LifeGuard for Android Updates page on the Zebra Support Portal.
+A: LifeGuard updates are available inside your Enterprise Mobility Management (EMM) system (if supported) and within StageNow Smart Profiles.
+LifeGuard updates also can be found on the LifeGuard for Android Updates page on the Zebra Support Portal.

 A: There are three types of LifeGuard updates: